JamesGallant/Resources/README.md

 * Always fork the repository.
 Do not download and reupload it as your own.
 * Don't remove past members without review.
 There may be critical builds lost.

-# How to write markdown documents <a name=#markdown></a>
+# How to write markdown documents <a name=markdown></a>
 Markdown is a html markup and used to write these readme documnets as well as notebooks.
 You can also use HTML in markdown and there is some overlap.
 Interested in HTML, check out [w3scools](href="https://www.w3schools.com/html/default.asp") for examples.
+Want a pdf cheatsheet, find it [here](href=https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)

 ## Something specific?
 * [Headers](#header)